sizovs/sizovs.github.io/_posts/2020-07-19-the-code-review.md

 The difference is in implementation details.
 To make code review great, remember:

 * Code review is better without tools
+* Code review is better when you come prepared
 * Code review is more mentoring than control
-* Code review is a “blocker”
+* Code review is a blocker
 * Code review is an act of humility
 * Code review is not only about bad parts
-* Code review is better when you come prepared
 * Code review doesn't tolerate exceptions
 * Code review doesn't tolerate abstract judgment